Elements-Agency/benjaminjyoung/content/about.md

 layout: inside
 title: Ben Young – Ohio Contemporary Artist & Watercolorist
 heading: Ben Young — Watercolor Painter
-description: Ben Young is a painter working in watercolor and oil, creating emotionally driven narrative paintings based on personal experience and feeling.
+description: Ben Young is a painter working in watercolor and egg tempera, creating emotionally driven narrative paintings based on personal experience and feeling.
 His work explores memory and mood, using paint as a means of reflection and quiet storytelling.
 outputs: ['html']
 images: [ben.jpg]
 ---